 Welcome to Warali Wali

-Walk or ride the cycleway to learn about the importance of this local waterway to Dharug people.
+Walk or ride the cycleway to learn about the importance of this local waterway to Darug people.

 Listen to Dharug Elder and community member Leanne Tobin Welcoming you to Country and reflecting on the many native plants and animals that live on Prospect Creek.

-Read new cultural interpretation signage created by Leanne Tobin and Shay Tobin, exploring the significance of changing Dharug seasons to life on this unique waterway.
+Read new cultural interpretation signage created by Leanne Tobin and Shay Tobin, exploring the significance of changing Darug seasons to life on this unique waterway.

 View a series of four public artworks Yandel’ora, Mananga, Dahl’wah and Boo’kerrikin by First Nations artists.